-Scientists have now drafted a complete version of the human genome sequence — but the job of deciphering our DNA has only just begun.
+Scientists have drafted a complete version of the human genome sequence — but the job of deciphering our DNA has just begun.

 Why it matters: The bulk of the human genome is noncoding regions, some of which play an important role in how genes are expressed.
 New tools are allowing scientists to test exactly how these elements — once called "junk DNA" — work, which could lead to new drug targets.